 America appeared to be a land of promise.
 The vast wilderness could be turned into cultivated fields.
 It was a huge reservoir of timber, animal skin and minerals.
 But the American Indian had to be cleared from the land to realize the dream.

 The US government made of policy of driving the American Indians westward in 1800.
-Many wars were aged against the Indians which resulted in large scale massacre of the Indians.
+Many wars were waged against the Indians which resulted in large scale massacre of the Indians.
 The Indians resisted but were finally forced to sign treaties.
 They gave up their land and moved westward.

 The white settlers came in successive waves.
 By the first decade of the eighteenth century, they settled on the Appalachian plateau.
 Between 1820 and 1850, they moved into the Mississippi valley.
 They cleared the land for cultivation, put fences around large areas and began sowing corn and wheat.

 From the late nineteenth century, the urban population in the USA was growing and the export market was becoming even bigger.
 Prices increased with increase in demand.
 This encouraged the farmers to produce more wheat.
-Expansion of railways facilitated the transportation of grain from wheat-growing regions to the eastern coast for export.
+Expansion of railways facilitated transportation of grain from wheat-growing regions to the eastern coast for export.

 The demand increased even higher by the early twentieth century.
 The world market boomed during the First World War.
 This was the time when the Russian supplies of wheat were cut off the USA had to feed Europe.

 In 1910, about 45 million acres of land in the USA was under wheat.
 This area expanded to 74 million acres by 1919.
-Many big farmers controlled as much as 2,000 to 3,000 of land individually.
+Many big farmers controlled as much as 2,000 to 3,000 acres of land individually.

 When the farmers entered the mid-western prairie, the simple ploughs proved ineffective.
 The prairie was covered with a thick mat of grass with tough roots.
 A variety of new ploughs were devised by the farmers to break the sod and turn the soil over.
 Some of the newly-designed ploughs were 12 feet long.
 Their front rested on small wheels and they were pulled by six yokes of horses or oxens.